Gough Whitlam: Early life

-Edward Gough Whitlam was born on 11 July 1916 at the family home 'Ngara', 46 Rowland Street, Kew, a suburb of Melbourne, the elder of two children (his sister, Freda, was born four years after him), to Martha (née Maddocks) and Fred Whitlam.
+Edward Gough Whitlam was born on 11 July 1916 at the family home, "Ngara", at 46 Rowland Street, Kew, a suburb of Melbourne.
+He was the elder of two children (his sister, Freda, was born four years after him), to Martha (née Maddocks) and Fred Whitlam.
 His father was a federal public servant who later was Commonwealth Crown Solicitor, and Whitlam senior's involvement in human rights issues was a powerful influence on his son.
-Since his maternal grandfather was also named Edward, from early childhood he was called by his middle name, Gough, which had come from his paternal grandfather who had been named after the British soldier Field-Marshal Hugh Gough, 1st Viscount Gough.
+Since his maternal grandfather was also named Edward, from early childhood he was called by his middle name, "Gough", which had come from his paternal grandfather who had been named after the British soldier Field-Marshal Hugh Gough, 1st Viscount Gough.

 In 1918, Fred Whitlam was promoted to deputy Crown solicitor and transferred to Sydney.
 The family lived first in the North Shore suburb of Mosman and then in Turramurra.
 At age six, Gough began his education at Chatswood Church of England Girls' School (early primary schooling at a girls' school was not unusual for small boys at the time).
 After a year there, he attended Mowbray House School and Knox Grammar School in the suburbs of Sydney.

 Fred Whitlam was promoted again in 1927, this time to Assistant Crown Solicitor.
 The position was located in the new national capital of Canberra, and the Whitlam family moved there.
 As of 2008, Whitlam was the only prime minister to have spent his formative years in Canberra.
 At the time, conditions remained primitive in what was dubbed "the bush capital" and "the land of the blowflies".
 Gough attended the government Telopea Park School.
 In 1932, Whitlam's father transferred him to Canberra Grammar School where, at the Speech Day ceremony that year, he was awarded a prize by the Governor-General, Sir Isaac Isaacs.